Home Table of Contents Articles Other Hams Space Preparedness Contact

 Practice Questions

-Q1 (G2A01) — Which sideband is most commonly used for voice communications on frequencies of 14 MHz or higher?
+Q1 (G2A01) — Which sideband is most commonly used for voice on frequencies of 14 MHz or higher?

 • A. Lower sideband